Entity linking: Applications

 documents instead of creating high-level representations of the original one.
 For example, obtaining schematic information about "Paris", as presented by Wikipedia infoboxes would be much less straightforward, or sometimes even unfeasible, depending on the query complexity.

 Moreover, entity linking has been used to improve the performance of information retrieval systems and to improve search performance on digital libraries.
 Entity linking is also a key input for semantic search.

-Challenges in entity linking
+Challenges

-An entity linking system has to deal with a number of challenges before being performant in real-life applications.
-Some of these issues are intrinsic to the task of entity linking, such as text ambiguity, while others, such as scalability and execution time, become relevant when considering real-life usage of such systems.
+There are various difficulties in performing entity linking.
+Some of these are intrinsic to the task, such as text ambiguity.
+Others are relevant in real-world use, such as scalability and execution time.